 - 1. verification of attendance at a Health Sciences Information session. - 2. unconditional admission to the College. - 3.
-2.5 grade point average (GPA) calculated on the last 24 semester credit hours of completed course work and be on clear academic status. - 4. official transcripts from all postsecondary institutions attended. - 5. eligibility for ENG101, MTH 100 and meet the reading requirement of the College. - 6. age of 18 years or older within one (1) year of course completion. - 7. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 8. application for the Emergency Medical Technology Program.
+2.0 grade point average (GPA) and on College clear academic status. - 4. minimum 2.0 GPA at Southern Union - 5. official transcripts from all postsecondary institutions attended. - 6. eligibility for ENG101, MTH 100 and meet the reading requirement of the College. - 7. age of 18 years or older within one (1) year of course completion. - 8. ability to meet and comply with standards and policies in the current College Catalog and Student Handbook. - 9. application for the Emergency Medical Technology Program.